-To replace the performance frameworks that you may have been used to in the past, the National Portrait Gallery will instead be expected to make information available to the public on a range of subjects.
+In place of the performance frameworks that you may have been used to in the past, the National Gallery will now be expected to make information available to the public on a range of subjects.
 This will involve the formulation of an information strategy setting out what will be published and when.
 Further guidance about what must be included will be given in the funding agreement (which will be issued shortly) but it will incorporate a range of inputs and impact indicators.

-Despite the difficult circumstances, this represents a fair settlement with safeguards to protect the cultural cores.
-My Ministerial Team and I look forward to working with you over the next four years.
+Despite the difficult circumstances, this represents a fair settlement with safeguards to protect the cultural, heritage and sporting core.
+My Ministerial team and I look forward to working with you over the next four years.